 While it’s easy to see that discounts can do amazing things for your business if you do it wrong, you can:

 - Train customers to wait for specials if you use the tactic too often

 The last thing you want to do is compete with yourself in a race to the bottom.

-In my own businesses selling software I have found that after traditional holiday discounting days like Black Friday and Cyber Monday where consumers are looking for a deal, we have a sharp drop in the following months where there are no deals.
-It seems like people hold out, waiting for their opportunity to pick up a bargain and we have to work twice as hard in the following period to make up for it.
+In my business’s selling software, I have found that after traditional holiday discounting days like Black Friday and Cyber Monday, where consumers are looking for a deal, we have a sharp drop in the following months where there are no deals.
+It seems like people hold out, waiting for their opportunity to pick up a bargain, and we have to work twice as hard in the following period to make up for it.

 So does this mean you shouldn’t offer discounts at all?

-No, there’s great merit to the discounting strategy and that’s why we continue to do it each year.
-We usually see a 4-6x jump in revenue for that sales period which is very nice indeed.
+No, there’s great merit to the discounting strategy, and that’s why we continue to do it each year.
+We usually see a 4-6x jump in revenue for that sales period which is very nice.

 How To Offer Discounts Without The Negative Side-Effects

 So how can you offer discounts to customers without the negative side effects?

 Contrary to what you might read, offering discounts to customers can be done in the long term.
 It just has to be done in a way that builds customer loyalty simultaneously.